NevoLagziel/FlyEscape/README.md

-first game is a normal game you can see the sound effect of getting hit and the sound of collecting a bonus. plus the normal speed that is written at the bottom of the screen and the score at the top. then you can see the loser scrren and the score board screen.
+first game is a normal game you can see the sound effect of getting hit and the sound of collecting a bonus. plus the normal speed that is written at the bottom of the screen and the score at the top. then you can see the loser screen and the score board screen.

 second game is a high speed game with normal buttons.